priyalT/Kinker-/README.md

 Week 2
 =======
 This week's task is to read through the paper and gain atleast 50-75% of understanding about what the paper is talking about.
+Also, we could go through the references section to gain a more in-depth understanding of the paper.

-To ensure this understanding, here are a few questions that I have answered:
+To ensure this understanding, here are a few questions posed by Dean Lee:

 1. How did the authors handle the potential caveat of co-culturing cell lines before profiling by scRNA-seq?
 Why do you think that caveat was or was not adequately addressed?